ksomf/workbook/alexeygrigorev_zoomcamp/capstone_project/Readme.md

 ## Environment Setup

-The project dependencies are managed using `pipenv` to use this model first ensure you have installed pipenv by running `pip install pipenv` and navigate to the directory of this project and run `pipenv install --dev` to install all dependencies and launch the shell.
+The project dependencies are managed using `pipenv` to use this model first ensure you have installed pipenv by running `pip install pipenv` and navigate to the directory of this project and run `pipenv install --dev` to install all dependencies and launch the shell using `pipenv shell`.

 ## Model training